fac21/LOUD-agency/README.md

 We assigned tasks to pairs, and collaborated on the design.

 ### Navigation Menu
+Safia and Amy mostly worked on this part, though we did all collaborate together to ensure it fit the criteria and to check everything worked okay.

 ### About Us Section
+Michael and Craig handled this section – specifically design, content and layout.

 ### Contact Form Section
+Safia and Amy worked on this section, using the newly discovered tips from previous workshops!

 ### Media Queries
+These were handled when and where appropriate by our respective groups.
+We implemented their use  in conjunction with flexbox to elements throughout the page such as the about us section and navbar.

 ### Accessibility
 - Using Lighthouse tab in chrome developer tools